bmw-software-engineering/trlc/docs/architecture.md

 For example an `Enumeration_Type` has a mini table that stores all its literals; and in turn this type is in the mini table of its `Package`.
-Only the package is stored in the global symbol table (which is provided by the `Source_Manager`).
+Only the packages are stored in the global symbol table (which is provided by the `Source_Manager`).

 You can visualise the AST by using the `--debug-dump` option of the